-As an extension of our main result, we show that if the probabilistic burden involved in formulating conditional beliefs for every single opponent is relaxed, then the p-dominance condition is relaxed as well, and the applicability of our result increases correspondingly.
+As extensions of our main result, we show that if the probabilistic burden involved in formulating conditional beliefs for every single opponent is relaxed, then the p-dominance condition is relaxed as well, and the applicability of our result increases correspondingly.

-This is formalized by considering groups of opponents who receive the same signal.1 A motivation for this approach is the idea of cognitive shortcuts from social psychology and experimental economics.
+This is formalized by considering groups of opponents who receive the same signal.1 One motivation may be that some groups of players may naturally share the same signal.
+Another motivation for this approach is the idea of cognitive shortcuts from social psychology and experimental economics.
 In other words, keeping track of beliefs for every opponent is a cognitively daunting task when the number of opponents is large.
-In this case, decision makers may employ a cognitive shortcut by exhibiting "stereotyping behavior", which leads them to infer more correlation about opponents types than would be present if they were to correctly form beliefs for each player separately (confer Macrae and Bodenhausen (2000) and Healy (2007)).
-Of course, another motivation may be that some groups of players may naturally share the same signal.
+In this case, decision makers may employ a cognitive shortcut by exhibiting "stereotyping behavior", which leads them to infer more correlation about opponents' types than would be present if they were to correctly form beliefs for each player separately (confer Macrae and Bodenhausen (2000) and Healy (2007)).
+We include results for both cases.